SanderVocke/qoverage/README.md

 A Cobertura-style XML is generated.

+## Status

+The current state is pre-alpha.
+The basic workflow for coverage collection has been set up, but the instrumentation part is missing lots of Javascript statement types, hence the generated coverage will often be incorrect.
+This will be solved in the near future.
+First release is planned when the existing testcases are fully automated and passing.

 ## Qt requirements

 `qoverage` is meant to be used with Qt6.
+It may also work with earlier Qt versions (YMMV).
 To instrument qml sources, it requires the `qmldom` tool from at least Qt6.5.
-However, the instrumented sources should still work with older Qt6 versons.
-See below for a way to to run `qoverage` instrumentaton on systems with a Qt6 older than 6.5.
+However, the instrumented sources should still work with older Qt6 versions.
+See below for a way to to run `qoverage` instrumentaton via a docker container to instrument pre-Qt6.5 code.

 ## Coverage model